Gas Constant Of Air In English Units

 • T = Absolute temperature of the gas (typically in Kelvin or Rankine)

 The universal gas constant (R) is the same for all ideal gases.
-However, when working with a specific gas like air, it's often more convenient to use the specific gas constant (often denoted as R_air), which is tailored to the particular properties of that gas.
+That said, when working with a specific gas like air, it's often more convenient to use the specific gas constant (often denoted as R_air), which is suited to the particular properties of that gas.

 Specific Gas Constant